tapsterbot/tapsterbot/software/doc/json-api.md

     delay: Number of milliseconds of delay to add between each point (Number, integer)
     rotations: Number of rotations (Number, integer)

+    Note: This will draw complete circles.
+The end angle will be the same as the start angle.

     Example:
     { x: 0,
       y: 0,